Rental credit is accumulated for up to 18 months by your monthly rent as agreed upon in your contract. Tax and

 What does the Protection Plan cover?
 Do most people get it?

 The protection plan reduces the costs of accidental damage to your rental instrument by 60%.
 Strings and bow rehairs are not included in the protection plan.
-Example: If an instrument develops a crack while in you are renting it and the cost to repair it would normally be $500 it would only cost you $200.
+We strongly encourage it.

 Will I keep all the rental credit if I change rental sizes?

 Can I buy an instrument that costs exactly the amount of rental credit?

 No, the rental credit may be used to pay for UP TO 50% of the purchase price of an instrument.
 For example, if you had $500 credit and wanted to buy a $1000 instrument you could use all of your credit and pay only $500 additional out of pocket.
 If on the other hand you chose to buy a $500 instrument you could only expect to use $250 of your credit, the remaining $250 you would have to pay out of pocket.

 How long is the contract?